SchoolOfCode/bootcamp-pre-course/README.md

 - Use Markdown, a markup language developers use when documenting and commenting on code
 - Use HTML to build a static webpage and CSS to style it
 - Start to become acquainted with the basics of JavaScript
+- Know the basics of Git and Github for version control
+- Start navigating through your computer using commands in the command line

 ## Learning Journey 🗺